-Hurricanes are a rare occurrence in Hawaii, the agency said.
+Hurricanes are a rare occurrence in Hawaii.
 Only three storms have made a direct landfall on the islands in the past 55 years, according to the Central Pacific Hurricane Center.